lightstep/varopt/README.md

 A typical use of VarOpt sampling is to estimate network flows using sample packets.
 In this use-case, the weight applied to each sample is the size of the packet.
-Beacuse VarOpt computes an unbiased sample, the sample data points can be summarized along secondary dimensions.
-For example, we can select a subset of the sample according to a secondary attribute, sum the sample weights, and the result is expected value of the secondary attribute in the original population.
+Because VarOpt computes an unbiased sample, sample data points can be summarized along secondary dimensions.
+For example, we can select a subset of sampled packets according to a secondary attribute, sum the sample weights, and the result is expected to equal the size of packets corresponding to the secondary attribute from the original population.

 See [weighted_test.go](https://github.com/lightstep/varopt/blob/master/weighted_test.go) for an example.